• Skip to primary navigation

 Storage and Reheating

 Store the leftover pork chops in an airtight container in the refrigerator for up to 3 days.
-Lightly reheat in a skillet on low heat with a tablespoon or two in the pan to add moisture.
+Lightly reheat in a skillet on low heat with a tablespoon or two of water or broth in the pan to add moisture.

 You can use leftover thinly sliced pork in a taco with some slaw.
 Or use it with stir fry vegetables, rice or cauliflower rice with a few tablespoons of teriyaki sauce.
 Also thinly sliced pork can be added to a salad.